Sarajevo to/from Dubrovnik (Split/Kotor) 2day Transfer Tour via Mostar and Herzegovina

 DAY 1: Sarajevo to Mostar via Konjic, Jablanica, and Blagaj

-Konjic: First stop of the day is visit to old part of Konjic town.
-Unique, prehistorically inhabited, famous for 17th century 6-arch Old Bridge, looming over turquoise Neretva river, usually very sunny place, is day’s perfect start.
-Standing at WW2’s last day, during the Nazi withdrawal, destroyed bridge, we learn the story of the “monument to human stupidity”, mystery of Tito’s Bunker, famousness of white water rafting at upper Neretva region and glacier Boracko Lake, and few other stories before we visit Tito’s Bunker.
+Konjic: First stop of the day is a visit to the old part of Konjic town.
+Unique, prehistorically inhabited, famous for the 17th century 6-arch Old Bridge, looming over the turquoise Neretva River, usually a very sunny place, is the day’s perfect start.
+Standing on WW2’s last day, during the Nazi withdrawal and destroyed bridge, we learn the story of the “monument to human stupidity”, the mystery of Tito’s Bunker, the famousness of white water rafting at upper Neretva region and glacier Boracko Lake, and the few other stories before we visit Tito’s Bunker.

 Konjic town in Herzegovina region